b4lisong/blog/src/content/blog/hello-world.md

 Mostly because I've already tried Jekyll and Hugo before and wanted to try something new.
 I like the *idea* of a more 'modern' dev experience with native JS Framework support.
-Funny thing is, I hate JS with a passion and *love* Go.
-However, I can't deny where JS is today, and I'd also like to tweak the UI a lot, in which a JS front-end framework would be helpful ~to make Claude figure out because I hate front-end~ to learn..
+Funny thing is, I _hate_ JS with a passion and *love* Go.
+However, I can't deny where JS is today, and I'd also like to tweak the UI a lot, in which a JS front-end framework would be helpful ~to make Claude figure out because I hate front-end~ to learn.

 ### Why Nix?